berayboztepe/ryanair-fuel-consumption-modeling/README.md

 * All models (including RandomForest, GBM, XGBoost, etc.) could be trained across all strategy combinations for more comprehensive comparison.

-* All methods can be trained using hyperparameter tuning.
-Especially for Ridge and Lasso, alpha value can be trained in Grid Search.
+* All methods can be trained using hyperparameter tuning (e.g., GridSearchCV or RandomizedSearchCV) to optimize key parameters like:

+  * alpha in Ridge and Lasso

+  * n_estimators, max_depth in Random Forest and Gradient Boosting

 * More models and regularization techniques can be included.
 (ElasticNet, LightGBM, SVR, Decision Tree etc.)

 * Cross-validation can be applied

-* More feature engineering methods or feature selection techniques
+* More feature engineering methods, feature selection techniques, dimension reduction (based on different preprocessing technique)

 * XAI methods for more explainability.